top of page

 • 1/4 users were confused by the steps to save a message.

-• Added a confirmation page to the saved message feature to alleviate confusion.
+• Added a confirmation screen to the "Save Message" feature to reduce confusion and provide feedback.

-• Increased the size of touch targets to make navigation flawless and less frustrating.
+• Increased the size of touch targets to improve accessibility and reduce user frustration.

 05.